The best used car warranty companies in 2022 include Endurance, Protect My Car, and CarShield.

 |Drivers can choose any repair shop|

-Toco offers three plans, which aren't as many as some providers.
+Toco offers three plans, which isn't as many as some providers.
 However, the three plans cover most of the bases that people are looking for in used car warranties.

 - Orange (exclusionary): Bumper-to-bumper plan that covers almost any mechanical breakdown and is available for used cars under 5 years or 60,000 miles